lauragarevalo/Matematicas-para-el-aprendizaje-de-maquinas/README.md

   ---

   ### Eigenfaces
-  Loads a dataset of famous people's faces, splits it into training and test subsets, and applies PCA over the training set to compute the average face and principal components.
-A new image is then reconstructed through its projection onto those components.
+  In this notebook we load a dataset of famous people's faces, split it into training and test subsets, and applie PCA over the training set to compute the average face and principal components.
+Then we recontruct a new image through its projection onto those components.

   ### Book Exercises
-  Selected exercises from:
+  Here we solve some selected exercises from:
   > Abu-Mostafa, Y. S., Magdon-Ismail, M., & Lin, H. T. (2012). *Learning from
   > data*.
 AMLBook.

   ### SVM Basic
-  Applies a Support Vector Machine to the **Banknote Authentication Dataset** — a binary classification problem to determine whether a bill is genuine or counterfeit.
-The analysis covers:
+  For this assignment we apply a Support Vector Machine to the **Banknote Authentication Dataset**, which is a binary classification problem to determine whether a bill is genuine or counterfeit.
+This analysis covers:
   - Whether the dataset is linearly separable
   - Whether samples are randomly drawn
-  - Sample size required to guarantee generalization
+  - What is the sample size required to guarantee generalization
   - Theoretical explanations and empirical evidence of generalization

   ### Model Comparison Workshop
-  Compares four supervised learning models on the **Banknote Authentication Dataset**:
+  We compared four supervised learning models to check their performance on the **Banknote Authentication Dataset**:
   - Linear Regression
   - Logistic Regression
   - Decision Trees
   - K-Nearest Neighbors (KNN)

-  Models are evaluated and compared in terms of classification performance.

   ---